For Love of

 The recreational aspect of the camp runs alongside the fencing program and takes place in the afternoon with scheduled sightseeing trips to cities, visits to châteaux and meals at vineyards- undoubtedly with fine wine.
 For this, many accompanying non-fencers have been able to enjoy the camp just as well.

-F&FW has made 7 successful trips to the region of Bordeaux, France, since its conception in 2010.
+F&FW has made 8 successful trips to the region of Bordeaux, France, since its conception in 2010.
 2017 was the first time that a trip was made to a region besides France - to Speyer, Germany.
-As the program gains in popularity, plans have been made for a trip to Havana, Cuba in 2018.
+As the program gains in popularity, plans have been made for a trip to Cape Town, South Africa in 2019.

 Friends That Travel